elodina/hdfs-mesos/vagrant/README.md

 Intro
 -----
-This project provides Vagrant environment for running Mesos.
+This project provides Vagrant environment for running Mesos cluster.

 You should be familiar with:
 - Vagrant - https://www.vagrantup.com/docs/getting-started/